Icinga/icinga2/doc/6-distributed-monitoring.md

     }

 Now it is time to define the two client hosts on the master, sync them to the satellites and apply service checks using the command endpoint execution method to them.
 Add the two client nodes as host objects to the `satellite` zone.

-> **Note**
-> We've already created the directories in `zones.d`, the files for the
-> zone and endpoint configuration for the clients.
+We've already created the directories in `zones.d`, the files for the zone and endpoint configuration for the clients.

     [root@icinga2-master1.localdomain /]# cd /etc/icinga2/zones.d/satellite
     [root@icinga2-master1.localdomain /etc/icinga2/zones.d/satellite]# vim icinga2-client1.localdomain.conf